catgirlcataclysm/cat-cli/README.md

-  -c, --nocolor          Print URL and Resolution text without color -u, --nourl            Don't print the URL of the image -r, --nores            Don't print the resolution of the image -W, --width <WIDTH>    Sets the width of the image displayed in the terminal [default: 32] -H, --height <HEIGHT>  Sets the height of the image displayed in the terminal [default: 18] -i, --noimg            Don't print the image in the terminal -o, --output <OUTPUT>  Sets the output file for the image to be saved to -h, --help             Print help
+  -c, --nocolor          Print URL and Resolution text without color -u, --nourl            Don't print the URL of the image -r, --nores            Don't print the resolution of the image -W, --width <WIDTH>    Sets the width of the image displayed in the terminal -H, --height <HEIGHT>  Sets the height of the image displayed in the terminal -i, --noimg            Don't print the image in the terminal -o, --output <OUTPUT>  Sets the output file for the image to be saved to -h, --help             Print help